 WaterRA encourages members to submit collaborative projects where the student undertakes the research project on location with a research member as well as an industry member.

 Refer to example RASP Agreement

 PARTS 1,2 & 3 STUDENT PROJECT INITIATION FORM

 ALL APPLICATIONS ARE TO BE EMAILED TO firstname.lastname@example.org

 Please contact Carolyn Bellamy 08 7424 2443 for further information on the application process

 Research Capability Manager

 Sponsored project proposals open all year round.

-A call is placed for members to submit a Project Initiation Form by 30 September if they need assistance connecting to a university and/or student with similar research expertise.
+A call is announced in August and February for members to submit a Project Initiation Form.
+Assistance can be provided with connections to a university and/or student with similar research expertise.

 March/April same year